 You may ask one of our staff members about getting a copy of the front page of any of these newspapers.

-Catalogs or finding aids for most of the department's other collections, including European and oriental manuscripts, incunabula, the Carson law collection and literary and historical manuscripts are available in the department.
+Catalogs or inventories for the department's collections that are not yet electronically cataloged, including non-Western manuscripts, incunabula, the Carson law collection, Pennsylvania German imprints, and the Horace collection are available in the department.
 For more details, see the Resource Guides page.

 Affiliate of The Foundation Center in New York since 1974.
 Located on the 2nd floor of the Central Library in the Social Science & History-Department.

 Maintain an up-to-date, comprehensive research collection; Provide free and open access to all materials and resources; Encourage and promote acceptable standards for grantsmanship.